- Gift Sets

-Travel Soap is designed to be suitable for use as shampoo, body & hand soap, shaving soap and deodorant, this luxurious little bar is a space-saving wonder that just pops in your hand luggage.
+Travel Soap is designed to be suitable for use as shampoo, body & hand soap, shaving soap and has deodorizing properties, this luxurious little bar is a space-saving wonder that just pops in your hand luggage.

 Each bar is handmade with Coconut Oil, Castor Oil, Olive Oil, Lavender, Lemongrass, Peppermint and Tea Tree essential oil blend and water.
 And nothing else.

 All our soaps are Free from Palm Oil, Parabens, Sulphates, Triclosan, Phthalates and Cruelty, as well as being boxed in plastic free recycled (and recyclable) packaging.
 We are also registered with The Vegan Society, Cruelty Free International and have a Best rating with Ethical Consumer.

 Ingredients: Sodium cocoate, Sodium olivate, Aqua, Sodium castorate, Aloe barbadensis (aloe vera) leaf juice, Lavandula angustifolia (lavender) essential oil contains linalool, Cymbopogon schoenanthus (lemongrass) essential oil contains citral, geraniol, limonene, linalool Melaleucs alternifolia (tea tree) essential oil, Mentha piperita (peppermint) essential oil

 The transition to natural shampoo, issues and tips